BlinkDL/RWKV-LM/README.md

 Fixing NaN or loss spikes: load a previous checkpoint, decrease LR a bit.
 I find you can decrease the LR faster than GPT, and eventually to 1/50 of LR_max.

+**UPDATE: Search for "RWKV v2+" here and change RWKV-2 to PreLN to make it more stable.**

 Fine-tuning: see https://github.com/BlinkDL/RWKV-v2-RNN-Pile.

 ## How it works